danieldeschamps/threads_posix_rt/readme.md

 # Build and run by choosing main thread to start with RR schduling and prio=10
 $ make run-rr

-# Select the number of worker threads. default is 8 in case ommited
+# Select the number of worker threads.
+Default is 8 in case ommited
 $ make run threads=4

 $ make run-rr threads=16